-The most exciting thing that happened to us this week is that our entire family was featured on National Televised program, “Talking Point”.
+The most exciting thing that happened to us this week is that our entire family was featured on the National Televised program, “Talking Point”.

-A couple of weeks ago, a friend asked if I would be interested to be part of a parents’ forum on “Talking Point”, a half-hour magazine show that discusses hot topics of the day – from the bread-and-butter to social, policy and community issues to current trends.
+A couple of weeks ago, a friend asked if I would be interested to be part of a parents’ forum on “Talking Point”, a half-hour magazine show that discusses hot topics of the day – from the bread-and-butter to social, policy, and community issues to current trends.

 The title for our episode was “Do Parents Know Best?” discussing whether parents know what is best for their primary school kids.
 The concept of this session was totally the kids’ viewpoints against their parents to give the audience both sides of the story.